 To connect to the LinkNYC network with your smartphone, tablet, or laptop, visit a Link near you, select the ‘LinkNYC Free Wi-Fi’ network from your device’s Wi-Fi settings, and register with your email.

 You can also view how to connect step-by-step.

 Q. I see two different LinkNYC networks.
 What’s the difference between the ‘LinkNYC Free Wi-Fi’ and ‘LinkNYC Private’ networks?

 LinkNYC has two free Wi-Fi networks, ‘LinkNYC Free Wi-Fi’ and ‘LinkNYC Private’.
 When you access either

 you must log on via ‘LinkNYC Free Wi-Fi’.

 Why can’t I connect to the LinkNYC Private network?

 Similar to other public Wi-Fi networks you might use in parks or cafés, ‘LinkNYC Free Wi-Fi’ is an open network that relies on web server–based SSL security (URLs that begin with https) for privacy.
 Websites with the SSL feature help protect against others from seeing any of the information passing between your device and the Link.

 The ‘LinkNYC Private’ network goes a step further and secures all wireless communications between devices and the Link, regardless of whether a website uses SSL security.

-Private network access is currently only available on devices enabled with Hotspot 2.0.
-Both networks will allow you to enjoy free and fast Wi-Fi and once you’ve connected to either network, your device should automatically remember your selection for future use.
-Learn how to connect to the network.
+Private network access is currently only available on certain devices.
+Both networks allow you to enjoy free and fast Wi-Fi and once you’ve connected to either network, your device should automatically remember your selection for future use.

 Q. How do I switch networks?